 From May 1st all remaining Scottish Region steam diagrams were withdrawn, including the Glasgow Central steam pilots and the Beattock bankers, both succumbed to replacement by Clayton Type 1's.
 Steam from south of the border would still make forays into Scotland for a short while longer.
 The following month electric workings began to Gourock & Wemyss Bay out of Central station whilst another landmark closure saw St Enoch handle its last train.
 A further Grand Tour (see March 25th for the first) ran on May 27th from Edinburgh behind D276 with nine coaches (327 tons), headed initially for Perth.
 Here a southwesterly course was taken in the direction of Stranraer.
 The Class 40 was exchanged at Ayr for D7612/14 which made the round trip to Stranraer, using D2434 to release the stock at Stranraer Harbor.
 D276 rejoined the train at Ayr to run via Mauchline and Dumfries to Carlisle, across the Pennines to Newcastle, returning to Edinburgh after a fast run over the coastal route.

 Taking a Peak to the seaside was not always that easy as occurred on May 2nd when D45 was diagrammed for the Tuesday's only Senior Citizens' Newcastle - Eastbourne.
-It had been intended to use a pair of Type 2's south of Cricklewood, but the big Type 4 was produced, much to the chagrin of the Southern conductor-driver who refused it over its booked route, Peaks and EE Type 4's being banned between Herne Hill & Tulse Hill.
-The train was eventually diverted from Clapham Jct (Windsor line) to Kensington, here D45 ran round and worked back to Clapham Jct (Central), thence direct to Eastbourne, smart work in handling the route changes kept the delay to thirty minutes.
-The Peak and the ecs returned whence it came that evening.
-Peaks were no stranger to this area, Derby machines still being diagrammed for the Stirling - Newhaven car-sleeper.
-Another car-sleeper to feature Peak haulage was the Edinburgh/Newcastle - Newton Abbott service, although diagrammed for Brush Type 4's the Peaks were frequent interlopers.
+It had been intended to use a pair of Type 2s south of Cricklewood, but the big Type 4 was produced, much to the chagrin of the Southern conductor-driver who refused it over its booked route because Peaks and EE Type 4s being banned between Herne Hill & Tulse Hill.
+The train was eventually diverted from Clapham Junction (Windsor line) to Kensington, here D45 ran round and worked back to Clapham Junction (Central), thence direct to Eastbourne, smart work in handling the route changes kept the delay to thirty minutes.
+The Peak and the empty coaching stock returned whence it came that evening.
+Peaks were no stranger to this area, with a Derby diagram utilising Peaks for the Stirling - Newhaven car-sleeper.
+Another car-sleeper to feature Peak haulage was the Edinburgh/Newcastle - Newton Abbott service, although diagrammed for Brush Type 4s the Peaks were frequent interlopers.

 June 6th saw D5099 work a two coach inspection special of the West Riding, including a complete run over the internal loop line used to supply coal to Eggborough power station.
 The next day saw the end of regular steam hauled passenger service into Scotland with the 20.32 Carlisle - Perth succumbing to diesel power, Type 2's being the norm, recent examples being ScR based D5054 & 5128.
 The active ScR steam fleet was reduced to zero with the withdrawal of J36 0-6-0's 65288 & 65345.
 June also saw Derby Works clear out more of its withdrawn diesels with Cashmores at Great Bridge being the successful bidder.
 On 26th moved were D3123/24/26 and collision damaged D5383, the first BRCW Type 2 withdrawn.